ResetXPDR/MSFS_AutoFPS/README.md

     - **+ Test** opts users into test version updates.
       - Test version users who opt out of **+ Test** will be offered a one-time automatic rollback to the latest formal release.
       - **Mandatory Updates Only** will be unavailable until the app updates to a release version.
-      - Auto‑updates for test versions run a shorter process than release versions, as they assume all core components are already up to date.
+      - Updates for test versions run a shorter process than release versions, as they assume all core components are already up to date.
     - **Compatibility Updates** may be auto-offered if the app fails its compatibility check and a matching update is available—potentially a test build if no stable version exists.
     - App startup sequence ensures update check is completed before connecting to MSFS.
   - VRAM+ - detects an impending VRAM overflow and either hold or, if close enough, commence reducing key settings known to free up VRAM.